the-other-mariana/the-other-mariana.github.io/_posts/2023-05-05-a-study-of-qr-codes.md

 | 25 - 31 | https://pokme.wispok.mx/x - https://pokme.wispok.mx/xxxxxxx | Low | 31, 26 | 900 |
 | 25 - 40 | https://pokme.wispok.mx/x - https://pokme.wispok.mx/xxxxxxxxxxxxxxxx | Medium | 26 | 900 |

+Since the error correction level increases the chances of decoding a QR code successfully the higher it is, then the suggested error correction should be **Medium**.